What federal actions mean for you

 Boston University is committed to the safety and security of all members of our community.
-Recent federal actions related to immigration enforcement have created concern and uncertainty.
-Please find below links to different University resources for immigration updates, mental health support, information about safety on campus, and more.
+We have information and resources below about BU protocols and information about safety on campus, mental health support, and more.

 Federal Policy Updates Affecting International Students & Scholars